 The Family Is In Pain

-When over time a person distorts his or her mind and emotions with alcohol or other drugs of abuse (or other compulsive behavior like eating disorders), the chemical impact on the brain becomes ingrained.
+When over time a person with an addiction distorts his or her mind and emotions with alcohol or other drugs of abuse (or other compulsive behavior like eating disorders), the chemical impact on the brain becomes ingrained.
 This damage alters and disrupts emotions, thus harming relationships; especially in the family.
+This is why drug rehab is necessary to prevent death and disability.

 In the immediate family, but often also through generations, these patterns impair each individual’s emotional and decision-making capacities.
 This interferes with the ability to develop healthy relationships and overcome addiction.
 Drug and alcohol treatment supports the individual in starting to make the changes so he or she can stop the drug use and recover.
 But, at best, treatment only starts to help the family in beginning to recover and heal.
 Without help for growing beyond the pain, the family patterns continue, toward relapse.